Connect to the Internet via an Ethernet cable¶

 -

-TTL: TTL (Time To Live) defines the maximum time for packets to survive in the network, and should be configured according to the operator's requirements.
-By default, the router forwards the TTL of the incoming client device minus one.
-If you need to camouflage it, you can set a fixed value here.
-The TTL is valid only for IPv4.
+TTL: TTL (Time To Live) defines the maximum time packets can survive in the network.
+By default, the router decrements the TTL of incoming packets from client devices by 1 before forwarding them.
+If you need to override it, you can set a fixed value here.
+The TTL setting is valid only for IPv4.

 -